Leave a Message

 OutletsGood

-Noise LevelModerate — Eclectic
+Noise LevelModerate, Eclectic

-Jewel Box solves the specific problem of needing space — in Northgate, where square footage is not the default, the Jewel Box has it.
+Jewel Box solves the specific problem of needing space.
+In Northgate, where square footage is not the default, the Jewel Box has it.
 The eclectic decor, late hours, and full food menu (crepes, sandwiches) make it functional for casual client meetings or working through a lunch that would otherwise be at a desk.
 The atmosphere is lively enough to feel social without being so loud that a conversation becomes an effort.

-The Neighborhood Tier — Daily Anchor for the Remote Week
+The Neighborhood Tier: Daily Anchor for the Remote Week

 Giddy Sloth Cafe

-Phinney Ridge · View on Map →
+Phinney Ridge · View on Map

-Best For: Neighborhood Community & Focused Reading
+Best For: Neighborhood Community and Focused Reading

 WiFiFast